What makes a city a best place to live for single women?

-This year, SingleMindedWomen.com once again analyzed major U.S. cities in an effort to separate the best from the rest.
-As in 2010, our emphasis was on the criteria readers tell us are most important to them: employment opportunities; cost of living; access to travel; entertainment options; social opportunities; ratio of women to men; singles population; and healthy lifestyle, along with other lifestyle factors.
+This year, SingleMindedWomen.com analyzed major U.S. cities, with an emphasis on the criteria readers tell us are most important to them: employment opportunities; cost of living; access to travel; entertainment options; social opportunities; ratio of women to men; singles population; and healthy lifestyle, along with a few other lifestyle factors.

-In order to earn a spot in the Top 10, an international airport was a requirement.
-Single-minded women like to get up and go—wherever their interests take them.
+To earn a spot in the Top 10, an international airport was a requirement.
+Single-minded women want to be able to get there, wherever there may be, with ease.

-Once we had an initial list, we examined industries and employers, and compared cost of living.
-We took into account the percentage of singles to the general population, as well as ratio of women to men.
+Once we pared down our list, we examined industries and employers, and compared cost of living.
+We then looked at percentage of singles to the general population, as well as ratio of women to men.
 In addition, we explored venues for social activities, arts, sports, and other entertainment.
 We also looked at cities from the standpoint of healthy living, with good health taking into account body, mind, and spirit.
-We considered other aspects of lifestyle as well, like aesthetics, personal style, and community support.
+Finally, we considered other aspects of lifestyle, such as aesthetics, personal style, and community support.